Abraham Lincoln: A History: Writing history

 Early in his presidency, Hay and Nicolay requested and received permission from Lincoln to write his biography.
 In the first years after Lincoln's death, Hay and Nicolay were not encouraged to publish such a work—Representative Isaac Newton Arnold, a Lincoln supporter, had quickly published a substantial Lincoln biography, and publishers were not eager for another.
 Further, the permission of Robert Lincoln, who controlled his father's papers, would have to be gained.
 Lincoln's former secretaries decided to wait until they had sufficient time and money.

 The often-dormant proposal to write the biography was given new impetus as they came to believe Lincoln's historical image was being distorted.
 Ward Hill Lamon in 1872 published a biography of Lincoln based on research by William Herndon, Lincoln's law partner.
 Lamon's book first made widely known many of the early accounts of Lincoln's life, such as those regarding Ann Rutledge, whom Lamon related Lincoln had loved and whose death devastated him.
-Without access to his papers, these early biographers focused on these episodes told of the young Lincoln, that fascinated the public.
-The Lincoln family believed some of these distorted or untrue, and in any event disrespectful.
+Without access to his papers, these early biographers focused on episodes told of the young Lincoln that fascinated the public.
+The Lincoln family believed that some of these were distorted or untrue, and in any event disrespectful.
 Also becoming popular were interpretations of the war that minimized Southern blame, with the bravery of the soldiers stressed in the name of sectional reconciliation.
 Popular fiction, such as that by Joel Chandler Harris, pressed a nostalgic view of the Old South.